Therapeutic: agents for atypical mycobacterium, anti-infectives

 Monitor and report signs of nephritis, including blood in urine, decreased urine output, and weight gain from fluid retention.

 Assess heart rate, ECG, and heart sounds, especially during exercise (See Appendices G, H).
-Report any rhythm disturbances or symptoms of increased arrhythmias, ...
+Report any rhythm ...